Analytic capacity and dimension of sets with plenty of big projections: Coronization of lower content regular sets by Ahlfors regular sets

 The inner sum is essentially a geometric series: if $P\in\Reg(R)$ is fixed, then for any generation $k\in [0, N]$, there is at most a bounded number of $Q\in\Tr(R)\cap\DD_k$ such that $2B_P\subset C_0B_Q$ (the bound depends on $C_0\sim 1$).
 Moreover, all such $Q$ necessarily satisfy $C_0\ell(Q)\ge \ell(P)$.
 Hence,

 where in the last two estimates we used the fact that the cubes in $\Reg(R)$ are pairwise disjoint and contained in $6B_R$, and also the doubling property of $\mu$.
-This finishes the proof of \eqref{eq:betasumest}. \end{proof} \lemref{lem:betasumest} together with \eqref{eq:betanuest} give the desired estimate
+This finishes the proof of \eqref{eq:betasumest}. \end{proof}

+To complete the proof of \eqref{eq:betasss} it remains to show the following standard estimate. \begin{lemma} We have